unahouExosite/docs/murano/tutorials/user-service.md

 ```

-The underground process of permission check when user accesses endpoint can be replicated as follows:
+The underground process of permission check when the user accesses endpoint can be replicated as follows:
 ###### <span id="eg_hasUserPerm"></span>
 ```lua
 -- Check if User_Vehicle can access GET query/1/availableSpace.